Hirlam/PlayGround/README.md

 3. Commit your changes
 4. Start a pull request

 The PlayGround wiki will automatically update the navigation bar on the left.
-In the Harmonie repo the navigation bar can be updated by editing `docs/pages.jl`
+In the Harmonie repo the navigation bar can be updated by editing `docs/pages.jl` (see the pre-CY46 branch, which will enter the develop branch soon)

 # Exercise 5 (Comments)